Allwrightben/money-pit/README.md

   - Footer
     - Footer contains social media links that open in a new window.
   ![picture of the footer ](assets/images/README-images/footer.png)
+  - FOOTER links will have a On-hover feature XXXXXXXXX

 - <h3>History Page</h3>